Prezent/prezent-grid-bundle/Resources/doc/index.md

 prezent/grid-bundle
 ===================

-Integrate the [prezent/grid](https://github.com/Prezent/prezent-grid) library in Symfony2.
+Integrate the [prezent/grid](https://github.com/Prezent/prezent-grid) library into Symfony.
 It also provides a few extra features such as:

 * Sortable columns